 Transporters and elevators were built in the railway station during construction.
 Currently, these elevators don’t function.
 And this poses a problem: heavy luggage has to be lifted manually to the second floor, where the platforms are located.

 5. The royal family had a separate pavilion

 On the shore of the Vvedensky Canal, which was subsequently filled up, a royal pavilion was built near the main station building.
 Trains with members of the imperial family approached it on separate railway tracks.

-The modest one-story building is decorated in modern style inside.
+The modest one-story building is decorated in a modern style inside.
 The interior was decorated with oak light shade, a fireplace was in the waiting room.
 The antique clock and barometer are preserved on the walls.
 Restoration works are taking place inside the pavilion, the historical situation is being restored now.